IRS Form 8889 Instructions

 Only include distributions from your HSA that were used to pay you for qualified medical expenses that were:

-• Not reimbursed by insurance or other coverage and
+- Not reimbursed by insurance or other coverage, and

-What are qualified medical expenses?
+qualified medical expenses

 Generally, qualified medical expenses are unreimbursed medical expenses that you could otherwise deduct on Schedule A of your tax return.

 Any unreimbursed amounts you pay for testing or preventing the spread of COVID-19 for yourself, your spouse, or your dependents are qualified medical expenses that you can reimburse from an HSA.
-This includes:

-• Masks
+- Masks

-• Hand sanitizer
+- Hand sanitizer

-• Sanitizing wipes
+- Sanitizing wipes

 Line 16: Taxable HSA distributions

 Subtract Line 15 from Line 14c.
 If zero or less, enter ‘0.’
-Also include this number on Schedule 1, Part I, Line 8f.

 Line 17: Tax

 For any amounts that don’t qualify for one of the exceptions, multiply that number by 20% and enter it in Line 17b.
-Also include that amount on Schedule 2, Part II, Line 17c.

 Part III: Income and additional tax for failure to maintain HDHP coverage